19gaurav98/Whatsapp_Bot_StockMarket/README.md

 Just type in the symbol this bot will return you the current price of that stock.

 To begin with
+First you need install twilio, flask in your IDE.
 First you need to message "join early-fun" to +1415523886 from your whatsapp this will configure the BOT with your whatsapp.
 Just hi to get started